RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 While AWS CDK is used to write infrastructure code, AWS CloudFormation is the underlying service that provisions and manages AWS resources.
 CDK generates CloudFormation templates, which are then used to deploy infrastructure resources in AWS.

 - **CloudFormation Capabilities**:
-  - **Stack Management**: CloudFormation organizes infrastructure as stacks, allowing us to easily manage, update, or delete resources in a single operation.
+  - **Stack Management**: CloudFormation organises infrastructure as stacks, allowing us to easily manage, update, or delete resources in a single operation.
   - **Rollback Capabilities**: If a deployment fails, CloudFormation automatically rolls back the infrastructure to its previous state, ensuring stability.

 ---